rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIChangelog.md

 If you need either of them, please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 2.3.3

+This version is approved for release on Apple Mac Store 7 December 2020.

+There are several internal changes in this version (refactor of code) to make the maintenance of the code more easy.

+- the main view is cleaned up and there is a new menubar on left side with the main actions for each view
+- there are two new actions in main view, select a task and slide to left to execute, slide to right for delete
+- the restore function is changed as well, there is now only possible to do restore, either full or file by file, to a temporary restore path
+- there are fixed some minor bugs in the abort functions

 ## Version 2.3.2

 This version is approved for release on Apple Mac Store 29 November 2020.

 There is fixed a minor issues utilizing the shortcuts like copy (`⌘C`) and paste(`⌘V`) values from commandline into like the Add configurations.
 And there is a cleanup within the `Assist` function as well.

 There are several internal changes in this release (refactor of code) to make the maintenance of the code more easy.
-The app is compiled as a [Universal macOS Binary](https://developer.apple.com/documentation/xcode/building_a_universal_macos_binary).
-There are a few changes to the [main view](/post/singletask/#changes-next-release).

 ## Version 2.3.0